structurizr/structurizr.github.io/dsl/cookbook/filtered-view/index.md

 layout: default
 title: Filtered view
 parent: Cookbook
-grand_parent: Structurizr DSL
+grand_parent: DSL
 permalink: /dsl/cookbook/filtered-view/
 ---

 # Filtered view

-A [filtered view](/ui/diagrams/filtered-view) represents "a view on top of another view", which can be used to filter (`include` or `exclude`) specific elements and/or relationships, based upon their tag.
+A filtered view represents "a view on top of another view", which can be used to filter (`include` or `exclude`) specific elements and/or relationships, based upon their tag.
 Consider the following workspace definition:

 ```
 workspace {